• Statistics

 If necessary, you can exit the questionnaire and return to finish it at a more convenient time.

-Over the next few years, we will invite you to fill out questionnaires every year or two.
-Your child will also be invited to take part in activities to measure his or her development.
-When he or she is older, your child will have his or her own questionnaire to complete and will also be able to ask us questions about the study.
+Over the next few years, we will invite you to participate in an interview every year or two, and we will continue to visit you at home.
+We will also invite your child to take part in activities so we can measure his or her development.
+When your child is older, he or she will have his or her own questionnaire to complete and will also be able to ask us questions about the study.

 Make sure you entered your identifier and password correctly.